lanterndata/lantern_extras/README.md

 export ORT_DYLIB_PATH=/usr/local/lib/onnxruntime/lib/libonnxruntime.so
 ```

+In some systems you will need to specify `dlopen` search path, so the extension could load `ort` inside postgres.

+To do that create a file `/etc/ld.so.conf.d/onnx.conf` with content `/usr/local/lib/onnxruntime/lib`

 This extension is written in Rust so requires Rust toolchain.
 Make sure Rust toolchain is installed before continuing
 The extension also uses `pgrx`.
 If pgrx is not already installed, use the following commands to install it: